 Peace, one and all…

 Ya Allah!
 You alone grant ability and You alone judge effort.
 So grant me the ability to worship You sincerely, for Your sake alone, without thought of reward or punishment.
-And, my Lord, forgive my faults and mistakes.
+And, forgive my faults and mistakes.
 O Merciful One!

 Welcome again to my little corner of the virtual world.
 As you’ve no doubt discovered by now, this blog is dedicated to the exploration and study of Islam, as both an external religion and as an inner spiritual path.
 Islam lays great emphasis on the motivations which lie behind our behaviour.
 As such, this page aims to talk briefly about my aims and intentions in writing and maintaining this blog.